alanahr/personal_sample_repo/README.md

 This is an updated version of a project I've been working on for years.
 I've made multiple versions using a variety of frameworks (from Java, Spring, and PostgreSQL to Flask, MySQL, Jinja and plain ol' Javascript to this newest async incarnation using FastAPI, MongoDB, Vue + Vite).

 ## Goals & Tool Features
+This section is more a brain dump for the basic things that might set this apart from other solutions out there.

 ### Graph-type data for flexible relationships
 Manage a generic set of "entries" with multiple relationships using graph (mongo) db